Dehydrated Skin: Signs, Symptoms, And Care Tips

 A day in the sun can zap the moisture right out of your skin.
 So, when it comes to sun protection, don’t pick any old sunscreen!
 Opt for one that shields your skin from the sun while also moisturizing and protecting your skin with healthy oils.

 Babo Botanicals’s Clear Zinc Sunscreen Lotion SPF 30 does just that.
-Our unique, clear formula is made with non-nano zinc oxide to ward off the sun’s rays and shea butter and coconut oil to moisturize!
+Our unique, clear formula is made with zinc oxide to ward off the sun’s rays and shea butter and coconut oil to moisturize!

 Rehydrate Your Thirsty Skin!

 Dehydrated skin is thirsty skin!
 You’ll notice that it’s flaky, sensitive, itchy, tight, or dull-looking.
 You may also have fine lines, surface wrinkles, or dark circles under your eyes.
 No good!